VisionFlow/visionflow.github.io/_pages/about.md

 **Note to prospective students**:
 We are looking for undergraduate and graduate students who are ready to explore the vision world with exploratory and indefatigable minds.
-If you are interested in working in our group, feel free to send me an email (jlyin@fzu.edu) or come by my office (2#401, College of Computer Sicence and Big Data, Fuzhou University).
+If you are interested in working in our group, feel free to send me an email (jlyin@fzu.edu.cn) or come by my office (2#401, College of Computer Sicence and Big Data, Fuzhou University).

 News